TrevorPilley/phone-number-parser/NuGet.md

 - .NET 7.0
 - .NET Standard 2.1 - _supports .NET Core 3.0 or newer and .NET 5.0 or newer_
 - .NET Standard 2.0 - _supports .NET Framework 4.6.2 or newer, however projects will need to be built with a minimum C# language version of 9.0 due to use of init only properties_

+## Limitations

+The library **does not**:

+- Yet support every country
+- Provide certainty that a phone number is assigned and in use
+- Include the original carrier for mobile phone numbers due to number portability in most countries
+- Support extension numbers
+- Support alphabetic mnemonic system/alphabetic phone-words (e.g. 123-PHONEME)